Umar-444/Project-Management-Tool-With-Useful-Features/README.md

 # 🚀 Advanced PHP To-Do List

-A modern, feature-rich to-do list application built with PHP, JavaScript, and CSS.
-This application provides a beautiful, responsive interface with advanced functionality for managing your daily tasks.
+A modern, feature-rich to-do list application built with **Object-Oriented PHP**, JavaScript, and CSS.
+This application provides a beautiful, responsive interface with advanced functionality for managing your daily tasks using a clean, maintainable OOP architecture.

 ## ✨ Features